WillfulWreckords/CDBSDC/README.md

 CDBSDC
 ======

-CDBaby Sales Data Crawler - This JAVA application and is used to autmatically login to a CDBaby artist account and web crawl and download all of the account sales data.
+CDBaby Sales Data Crawler - This Eclipse JAVA application is used to autmatically login to a CDBaby artist account and web crawl and download all of the account sales data.
 This software was built because CDBaby has no way for automatic machine to machine communication/retrieval of